nikkisquared/DelayBot/README.md

 DelayBot unqueue ALL  --> unqueue all messages
 DelayBot ping  --> delaybot are you there?
-DelayBot help  --> gives you this text
+DelayBot help  --> gives you this text replies are always private messages- please keep most DB calls there also, saying "DelayBot" is not necessary from a private message

 **Delay A Message**
 Method A: Navigate to the Stream|Topic